-Both ladies requested the recipe, so I thought I’d share it here!
-Enjoy:
+Both ladies requested this big batch pumpkin bread recipe, so I thought I’d share it here!

 Yield: 3 loaves (Freezes great!)

 2/3 cup water

 3 cups white sugar

 1 teaspoon ground cinnamon

 1 teaspoon ground nutmeg

 Preheat oven to 350 degrees F (175 degrees C).
 Grease and flour three 7×3 inch loaf pans.

 In a large bowl, mix together pumpkin puree, eggs, oil, water and sugar until well blended.
 In a separate bowl, whisk together the flour, baking soda, salt, cinnamon, nutmeg, cloves and ginger.
 Stir the dry ingredients into the pumpkin mixture until just blended.
 Pour into the prepared pans.